vishnu-sagar/Data-Science/README.md

 **STEP**** -2       **

-Navigate cmd to your desired folder run commands
+Navigate cmd to your desired folder and run

 scrapy startproject flip

+cd flip

 scrapy genspider flip\_spider

 **STEP-3**

-paste all the files in the github folder to the above created project location and run
+paste all the files in the github folder to the above created project location

 **STEP-4**